insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tracing.rst

 - The Java Debug Wire Protocol (JDWP) for debugging PL/SQL can be used.
 See :ref:`jdwp`.

+- Instrumentation libraries such as OpenTelemetry allow sophisticated monitoring, see :ref:`opentelemetry`.

 - Python-oracledb in Thick mode can dump a trace of SQL statements executed.
 See :ref:`lowlevelsqltrace`.

-- The connection identifiers that appear in the traces and logs can be used to resolve connectivity errors.
+- The unique connection identifiers that appear in connection error messages, and in Oracle Database traces and logs, can be used to resolve connectivity errors.
 See :ref:`connectionid`.

 .. _endtoendtracing: